 Referrals should be made directly to Kerwin Court.
 We accept referrals from a wide range of agencies including health, social services, medico-legal and other specialist providers.
 To seek an admission, please complete our secure online referral form.

 Please include all relevant information about your client such as medical reports and records, as well as an indication of their needs and current situation.
-If you would like an informal discussion with the Service Manager and/or Consultant in Neuropsychology and Rehabilitation at Kerwin Court, please contact us.
+If you would like an informal discussion with the Service Manager and/or Consultant Clinical Neuropsychologist at Kerwin Court, please contact us.